nithin831/chat_with_documents_pinecone/README.md

 4. **Mistral Embeddings**: These chunks are processed using the Mistral language model to generate embeddings (numerical representations of text).

-5. **Faiss Vector DB**: The embeddings are stored in the Faiss vector database for high-speed similarity search.
+5. **Pinecone Vector DB**: The embeddings are stored in the Pinecone vector database for high-speed similarity search.

 6. **User Input**: The user asks the question related to the uploaded file.